 For those that have gone through a traditional website redesign, does that bring back memories of horrors and headaches?

-An inbound SEO and digital marketing strategy is needed to help users find the website, understand how visitors interact with it, and apply what is learned.
+An inbound SEO and digital marketing strategy are needed to help users find the website, understand how visitors interact with it and apply what is learned.
 This improves the form, function and overall UX.

 When a traditional website is built and launched, the hope is that assumptions made about what the audience wants are correct.
 The problem is that there is no guarantee and frequently those assumptions are wrong.

 This involves launching a more pliable website.
 Then observing the audience to see what the impact is to validate the assumptions and adjust depending on the results.
 This ensures that the website features align with what the audience wants and needs.